TrellixVulnTeam/luigi_3P9D/luiggi/README.md

 # Introduction

-Luigi is an educational toy programming language implemented in JS, with four main goals:
+Luiggi is an educational toy programming language implemented in JS, with four main goals:

 * Show a simple and relatively efficient implementation of a programming language:
   - Simple lexer (tokenizer) implemented directly in JS.